pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     a variable key length cipher and supports keys from 40-128 :term:`bits` in length.

-    :param bytes key: The secret key, This must be kept secret.
+    :param key: The secret key, This must be kept secret.
 40 to 128 :term:`bits` in length in increments of 8 bits.
+    :type key: :term:`bytes-like`

 .. class:: SEED(key)